gdepountis/san-simera-2/README.md

 Wordpress Plugin display historical events "On This Day" from Wikimedia API.
-Insert shortcode [historical_events] in the page you want to apear the historical events
+In greek language post a post 0600 morning